 Having a sore throat is uncomfortable and inconvenient, and even more so when accompanied by a sore tongue.
 The combination of a sore throat and tongue isn’t a rare symptom of certain conditions, but your diagnosis depends on the other signs and symptoms you experience.

 Causes of a Sore Tongue and Throat

 Mouth ulcers are a common reason for a painful throat and tongue.
-Whether they’re caused by canker sores, cuts from sharp foods or a bacterial infection, they can affect any of the soft tissues inside your mouth – including your tongue, inner cheeks and the gum tissue surrounding your teeth.
+Whether they’re caused by canker sores, cuts from sharp foods or bacterial infection, they can affect any of the soft tissues inside your mouth – including your tongue, inner cheeks and the gum tissue surrounding your teeth.
 However, don’t count out conditions such as candidiasis, thrush or burning mouth syndrome as other common reasons for a sore throat and tongue.

 Signs and Symptoms

 Patients who have any of these conditions typically show some or all of the following signs:

 - Tiny, red or white spots on the tongue and throat

 - Blisters containing fluid

 It’s also possible to have a fever and experience chills or sweating alongside this oral irritation.

 The first step in determining the cause of your sore tongue and throat is to find (and deter) the cause of the pain itself.
 Move to quit smoking, step up your oral health regimen by brushing after each meal and rinse your mouth daily.
 This type of mouth rinse has a bubbling action that specifically cleans and soothes ulcers and other mouth irritations.
 If your sore throat and tongue are indeed related to oral hygiene, this should eliminate the cause and promote long-term healing.
 Of course, feel free to use non-prescription medications such as lozenges and ibuprofen to reduce swelling in the interim.